(See also Overview of Pain.)

 Phantom limb pain cannot be caused by a problem in the limb.
 Rather, it must be caused by a change in the nervous system above the site where the limb was amputated.
 But the brain misinterprets the nerve signals as coming from the amputated limb.
 Usually, the pain seems to be in the toes, ankle, and foot of an amputated leg or in the fingers and hand of an amputated arm.
 The pain may resemble squeezing, burning, or crushing sensations, but it often differs from any sensation previously experienced.
 For some people, phantom limb pain occurs less frequently as time passes, but for others, it persists.

-Vaccination with the shingles (herpes zoster) vaccine can help reduce the risk of getting shingles and postherpetic neuralgia.
-If people get shingles and postherpetic neuralgia, vaccination can help reduce the severity of symptoms.
+Vaccination with the shingles (herpes zoster) vaccine can help reduce the risk of getting shingles.
+A new shingles vaccine has replaced an older one and provides protection longer, even in people whose immune system is weakened.
+It can also help reduce the risk of developing postherpetic neuralgia in people who get shingles despite being vaccinated.